 6. Restrictions – University Landmarks

-In rare cases, exceptions to this policy may be granted by the Chancellor.
+In rare cases, the Chancellor may grant exceptions to this policy.

 Questions regarding proposals to name Facilities should be directed to the Facilities & Services Planning Division, (217) 244-8817.
 Questions regarding proposals to name Programs should be directed to the Office of the Chancellor 333-6290.